onyxgrid/xCalligraph/README.md

 # So 1000000 is valid, 1_000_000 is not, nor is 1.000.000 etc.
 BERLIN_TEST_BLOCKHEIGHT=1000000
 SEPOLIA_TEST_BLOCKHEIGHT=1000000

-TEST_WITH_SIGNING_TXS=false # set to true if you want to send the executeCall transactions
 ```

 _BTP_ADDRESS_TO_TRACK_ holds the BTP-addresses of the contracts.
 These are the addresses that will be tracked for events.
 And only events from this address will call the `executeCall` xCall function.
 So you 'register' a contract by adding it's BTP-address to this list.